-At the top of the next page is a poem (Stopping by...)
-I wrote by using Babelfish as a defamiliarization aid.
-A Robert Frost poem (Frost's original [13] is just below) was run through a number of cycles of translation to and through other languages then back to
+At the top of the left column on the next page is a poem I wrote by using Babelfish as a defamiliarization aid.
+A Robert Frost poem was run through a number of cycles of translation to and through other languages then back to English to undo the idioms and figures of speech that Frost used originally, producing a set of raw language with which to start to construct a poem-a poem both weirdly similar to the original and dementedly different.